Hybrid KNN-Join: Parallel Nearest Neighbor Searches Exploiting CPU and GPU Architectural Features: Recap of Previous Self-Join Work

 \subsection{Batching Scheme}

-We give a brief overview of the GPU batching scheme in~\cite{GowanlockKarsin2018}~and~\cite{Gowanlock2017}.
-The size of the total result set for a join operation, which contains the neighbors of each point within a distance $\epsilon$, can be significantly larger than the size of the dataset, $|D|$.
-Thus, to process large datasets or values of $\epsilon$, a batching scheme is needed to incrementally process the join, by querying a fraction of $D$, returning the result, and then querying another fraction of $D$, and so on, until all points have been processed.
-Since multiple batches are needed, we select a number of batches to execute by first computing the join on a fraction of the points in $D$, and return the total number of points within $\epsilon$ (a single integer), which yields an estimate, $e$, of the total result set size.
+We give a brief overview of the GPU batching scheme in~\cite{gowanlock2019accelerating}.
+The size of the total result set for a join operation, which contains the neighbors of each point within a distance $\epsilon$, can be larger than the GPU's global memory capacity.
+To process large datasets or values of $\epsilon$, a batching scheme is needed to incrementally process the join, by querying a fraction of $D$ at each kernel invocation until range queries have been performed on all $p_i\in D$.
+We select a number of batches to execute by first estimating the total result set size (using a lightweight kernel), which yields an estimate, $e$, of the total result set size.
 Given a buffer size of $b_s$ (the size of a buffer to store the result set of a batch), we compute the total number of batches to be $n_b=\lceil e/b_s\rceil$.
-When executing the self-join, we never have a buffer overflow, and do not need to rely on failure-restart strategies that can waste computation.
-Furthermore, we use 3 CUDA steams, corresponding to a minimum of $n_b=3$, which overlaps the execution of the batches to exploit the bidirectional bandwidth over PCIe, and allow for concurrent host-side tasks with GPU computation.
-This hides communication and host-side operation overheads.
-In our experiments, we use $b_s=10^8$ (each CUDA stream is assigned a buffer of size $b_s$ for the result set).
+This obviates failure-restart strategies that can waste computation.
+We use 3 CUDA streams (a minimum of $n_b=3$), which overlaps the execution of the kernel and data transfers to exploit bidirectional PCIe bandwidth, and concurrent computation on the host.
+We use $b_s=10^8$ for each stream.
+In our experiments, on the larger workloads (higher dimensionality and $K$), using multiple streams is able to hide most of the host-GPU communication, whereas on the smaller workloads, the algorithm is bound by memory transfer operations.